safar-byte/VidyaApp/README.md

-Here's a generated README for the VidyaApp repository:

----

 # VidyaApp

 VidyaApp is a public application designed to review the institution VIDYA ACADEMY OF SCIENCE AND TECHNOLOGY TECHNICAL CAMPUS located at Kilimanoor, Trivandrum (main branch location: Thrissur).